jdeath/rd200v2/README.md

 If you are pretty sure it is a version 2 device, but has a differnet serial number prefix, edit the manifest.json and line 152 in config_flow.py to include you prefix.
 If it works, post an issue or a PR and I can add it in.

-Latest releaae might work for version 1 (FR:R2 serial numbers), but probably will require a few testers to propose changes.
-V1 only supports current radon value, not long-term or peak readings.
+Latest release might work for version 1 (FR:R2 serial numbers), but probably will require a few testers to propose changes.
+V1 currently supports current radon value, not long-term or peak readings.

 A python script is posted for people to help find important fields.